The Paper Blogging Typewriter Page

 Lettera 22 with Venezualan keyboard, an absolute favorite machine for daily use.
 Congress elite typeface.
 Also, has a ‘Bs’ key (Bolivares currency, but hey, every typewriter needs a BS key.)

-Facit 1620, this Swedish typewriter is in perfect shape and in a great leather case, to share with students
+• Facit 1620, this Swedish typewriter is in perfect shape and in a great leather case.
+For typewriter events.

-Tippa Triumph, early 60s, two-tone beige travel typewriter.
+• Tippa Triumph, early 60s, two-tone beige travel typewriter.
 Flew it home from Washington State as hand luggage.
-Brilliant machine.
-Needs a small repair.

 Olivetti Lettera 22, blue